aaronik/aaronik.com/src/content/post/03-upcasting-normal-db.md

 This means your code always works with the latest version of the event model, while the underlying persisted data can remain in its original form.
 Upcasting acts as a compatibility layer that upgrades data dynamically.

+For a more in depth read on upcasting, read [this deep dive on upcasting](/post/05-upcasting-deep-dive).

 ## Decoupling Migrations from Deployments